Help Us Help Children

 In lieu of the US ratification of the Convention on the Rights of the Child, Phoenix Zones Initiative works with other organizations to identify ways to uphold the spirit of the CRC in national policies and practices.

 Questions about our work on behalf of children?
+Or interested in joining us?
 Please reach out.

 Support our work on behalf of children.